phelmkamp/metatag/README.md

 `filter` (slice only)

-Generates a method that returns a copy of the slice, omitting elements that match the given function.
+Generates a method that returns a copy of the slice, omitting elements that are rejected by the given function.
 Method name is the name of the field prepended with `Filter`.
 Uses value receiver by default.

-`find`
+`find` (slice only)

 Generates a method that returns the index of the first element that matches the argument (using `reflect.DeepEqual`).
 Method name is the name of the field minus any plural `s`, prepended with `Find`.
 Uses value receiver by default.

 `ptr`

-Indicates that a pointer receiver always be used for subsequent directives.
+Specifies that a pointer receiver be used for all subsequent directives.